 They are usually based on a percentage of the monthly rent.
 Some companies may also charge fixed fees or extra charges for special services.

 Whether you choose private rental management or hire a professional property management company, the goal is to protect your investment and keep your tenants happy.
-For more information about leases, renting, or squatters, don’t hesitate to find the LeaseRunner blog to read more useful tips.
+For more information about leases, renting, or squatters, don’t hesitate to visit the LeaseRunner blog to read more useful tips.

 FAQs